WE ARE HIRING: Sustainability Manager

 CAOBISCO is looking for a public affairs expert preferably with:

-- University or post-graduate degree in Political Sciences, sustainable development, International Relations, European Studies, Public Policy, Food Policy or related
+- University or post-graduate degree in Political Sciences, sustainable development, International Relations, European Studies, Public Policy, Food Policy or related fields

 - Relevant professional experience on a similar Ideally including experience gained in a governmental organisation, political office, consultancy, trade association or as part of an in-house government affairs/communications team.